 Maxair Autohaler Side Effects

-Note: This document contains side effect information about pirbuterol.
-Some of the dosage forms listed on this page may not apply to the brand name Maxair Autohaler.
+Note: This page contains side effects data for the generic drug pirbuterol.
+It is possible that some of the dosage forms included below may not apply to the brand name Maxair Autohaler.

 For the Consumer